Mr-Precise/linuxdeploy-cli-mod/README.md

 ### Linux Deploy CLI
 # ＲＥＮＥＷＥＤ

+<p align="center"><a href="https://github.com/MilkyDeveloper/linuxdeploy-cli/projects">Linux Deploy Renewed is a fork of Linux Deploy with extra features and updated Linux distributions</a></p>

 Copyright (C) 2021 MilkyDeveloper, GPLv3

 A command line application for installing and running GNU/Linux distributions in the chroot environment.